Equities tumble, oil rallies on red-hot Ukraine tensions

 The prospect of war and strict sanctions sparked concerns about the impact on supplies of a range of commodities from the region, including oil, wheat and nickel.

-Crude—already up more than 20 per cent this year on surging demand—piled higher still on Tuesday, with Brent closing in on the $100 mark for the first time since 2014.
+Crude -- already up more than 25 per cent this year on surging demand -- piled higher still on Tuesday, with Brent closing in on the $100 mark for the first time since 2014.

 Hopes of an Iran nuclear deal, which could see Tehran resume global oil exports, were unable to temper the gains.